byt3n33dl3/thc-KatanaX/SECURITY.md

 # Reports

-DO NOT CREATE AN ISSUE to report a security problem.
-Instead, please send an email to [byt3n33dl3@pm.me](mailto:byt3n33dl3@proton.me), and we will acknowledge it within 3 working days.
+DO `NOT` CREATE AN ISSUE to report a security problem.
+Instead, please send an email to [byt3n33dl3@pm.me](mailto:byt3n33dl3@proton.me)

+We will acknowledge it within maximum 3 working days, `if` it's Important.